Although you can hire a professional exterminator company, you can get rid of bed bugs through DIY methods.

 #8.
 Neem oil

-Aside from the mentioned above, the smell of cinnamon is an enemy of bed bugs.
+Aside from the above, the smell of cinnamon is an enemy of bed bugs.
 The smell can keep bed bugs away as they cannot handle it.
-Spread the powder onto your bed to get rid of bed bugs and prevent them from coming back.
-There are also products that contain cinnamon powder as an ingredient that can be used against bed bugs.
+Spread the powder onto your bed to get rid of bed bugs and prevent them from returning.
+Some products contain cinnamon powder as an ingredient that can be used against bed bugs.

 There is one compound that is common for every solution listed above, linalool.
 Linalool is the main reason why bed bugs hate all of this scent.